luketurnbull/threejs-castle/README.md

 - [ ] Come up with a concept for a tree

+## Rocks

+- [ ] Add a bunch of rocks to the scene in Blender and rebake everything

 ## Night mode

 - [ ] Bake lighting for night time (moon light and more emission from castle windows?)